nidaqg/employee-tracker/README.md

  - Update an employee role,
  - Update an employee manager

 When done, the user can click exit to end the connection.
+A walkthrough can be viewed [here](https://drive.google.com/file/d/12KyX25_8gD7N8WZWh7LvWSoU7UNSTw6C/view)